zhyah1/conflux/docs/ROLE_SYSTEM.md

 ### Owner / Admin

-Owners and Admins have full, unrestricted access to their entire organization.
-They are the only roles that can manage users and have visibility across all projects within their environment.
+Owners and Admins have full, unrestricted access to the entire system.
+They are the only roles that can manage users and have visibility across all projects.

--   **Project Management**: Can create, view, edit, and delete any project or sub-project within their organization.
-They can assign any user in their org to any project.
+-   **Project Management**: Can create, view, edit, and delete any project or sub-project.
+They can assign any user to any project.
--   **User Management**: The only roles capable of inviting new users into their organization and assigning their roles.
+-   **User Management**: The only roles capable of inviting new users and assigning their roles.
--   **Task Management**: Have full CRUD (Create, Read, Update, Delete) permissions on all tasks in all projects within their organization.
+-   **Task Management**: Have full CRUD (Create, Read, Update, Delete) permissions on all tasks in all projects.

 ### PMC (Project Management Consultancy)